BugBusterSWE/burstmake/README.md

 ```

 #### Hotpoint
-Ok, now we have been learning to write a topic and use inheritance to avoid multiple similary tsconfig.json files, but how specify in what subset of the project use it?
+Alright, now we have learned how to write a topic and use inheritance to avoid multiple similar tsconfig.json files, how do we specify the subsets of the project in which we want to use it?

-Well is simple, in the burstmake.json be must present a `hotpoint` attribute where are indicate the directories of project to use as topics.
+Well, is simple.
+In the burstmake.json file there must be a `hotpoint` attribute where are indicated the directories of project to use as topics.

-This is a examplvenire PUOI Notaree:
+This is an example:
 ```json
 {
     "hotpoint": {